Ankur071/StudentHub/README.md

 # Student-Management-System
-CRUD app using Java and MySQL
+CRUD app using Java and Oracle Database(OJDBC)